 Arkansas made a change as well, but it only addresses the government, not private businesses.
 It is claimed, though, that the change would, in effect, keep businesses from denying services to people based on sexual orientation.

 North Carolina has recently passed a law that erases any protection against LGBT discrimination and enforces discrimination in publically owned facilities.

 Recently, in Colorado, a baker refused to sell a wedding cake to a gay couple and the courts found that the bakery had illegally discriminated against the couple.
 Based on these types of occurrences, whether or not to refuse service can become a quagmire of “what if’s.”
 What if the baker were homosexual and the cake were to read “Fags should rot in hell”?
-While it would probably be pointless to inflict oneself to a legal battle based on a single instance of refusal of service, and there are many other businesses we can choose, should one treat us unfairly, it is usually up to the courts to decide, when the law is unclear or unfair.
+While it would probably be pointless to inflict oneself with a legal battle based on a single instance of refusal of service, and there are many other businesses we can choose, should one treat us unfairly, it is usually up to the courts to decide, when the law is unclear or unfair.